-Optical Burst Switching is a transfer mode that is halfway between circuit switching and packet switching, thus providing intermediate switching granularity.
-It is based on unconfirmed resource reservation for the optical burst, which is composed by several IP packets.
-Due to the fact that an optical burst is significantly larger than a single packet the technological requirements at the optical switches are less stringent.
-For example, receiver synchronization is easier to achieve for a burst (milliseconds transmission time) than for a packet (nanoseconds transmission time).
+O PTICAL burst switching (OBS) is a transfer mode that is halfway between circuit switching and packet switching, thus, providing intermediate switching granularity.
+It is based on unconfirmed resource reservation for the optical burst, which is composed by several Internet protocol (IP) packets.
+Due to the fact that an optical burst is significantly larger than a single packet, the technological requirements at the optical switches are less stringent.
+For example, receiver synchronization is easier to achieve for a burst (milliseconds of transmission time) than for a packet (nanoseconds of transmission time).
 The same applies to switching time requirements.

-The functional unit in charge of producing optical bursts out of packets is denoted burstifier.
-Precisely, a number of burstification algorithms have been proposed and analyzed [1], [2], [3], [4], [5], [6].
-In [5], three categories are identified: i) timebased algorithms, ii) burst-length-based algorithms and mixed time/burst-length algorithms.
-Time-based algorithms take a fixed assembly time as a primary criterion to create a burst, whereas burst-length based algorithms take the burst length instead.
+The functional unit in charge of producing optical bursts out of packets is denoted as burstifier.
+Precisely, a number of burstification algorithms have been proposed and analyzed [1]-[6].
+In [5], three categories are identified, namely 1) time-based algorithms; 2) burst-length-based algorithms; and 3) mixed time-/ burst-length-based algorithms.
+Time-based algorithms take a fixed assembly time as a primary criterion to create a burst, whereas burst-length-based algorithms take the burst length instead.
 The third category corresponds to hybrid schemes that consider both time and burst length, whichever is fulfilled first.
-In a light load scenario, a burst-length-based algorithm results in a high packetization delay, due to the time it takes to collect a sufficient number of packets to create a burst [5].
+In a light-load scenario, a burst-length-based algorithm results in a high packetization delay due to the time it takes to collect a sufficient number of packets to create a burst [5].
 For such scenario, time-based schemes are significantly more efficient, since the packetization delay is given by the assembly time.
-In this paper, we will focus on light-load scenarios and time-based schemes.
+In this paper, we will focus on light-load scenarios and timebased schemes.
 The case with no padding has been considered elsewhere [7].
-On the other hand, in [8] the latency and mean burst size are derived for an OBS network with acknowledgments.
-In those references padding is not considered and the packet arrival process is assumed to be Poisson, not long-range dependent.
+On the other hand, in [8], the latency and mean burst size are derived for an OBS network with acknowledgments.
+In those references, padding is not considered, and the packet arrival process is assumed to be Poisson, hence not longrange dependent.